penguix0/container_detection_app/README.md

 # Key features

-* LivePreview
-    - See in an instant which containers are detected.
 * Advanced container number detection
     - Container identification is always checked to ensure the container is valid.
-* Dark/Light mode (soon available)
+* Dark/Light mode
 * Lightweight - Made for mobile edge devices.
-* Cross-platform
+* Made for Android
-    - Windows, macOS and Linux ready.

 # Table of contents